 We use traditional systems for all of our winemaking processes, always taking into consideration our natural environment.
 In this way, we are able to make wines which are completely natural, without any types of additives.

 We make natural wines since 1999, without SO2 or other additives.

 The wine is made with vines planted by hand by José Miguel Márquez, exclusively, with a total of 5 hectares of vineyards, (20 years old) with slopes between 10% and 20%.
 We work with a variety of indigenous grapes including Montepilas, Pedro Ximénez and Moscatel, (white), and Monastrell and Tempranillo (red) and others…We hand harvest, and occasionally do nocturnal harvesting.

-We do not use any types of chemical treatment in the vineyards or in any of our wine making processes.
-In addition we do not use organic matter of any kind, so as not to create any unbalance within the production of the vineyard.
+We do not use any type of chemical treatment in the vineyards or in any of our winemaking processes.
+In addition, we do not use an organic matter of any kind, so as not to create any unbalance within the production of the vineyard.